tylerlwsmith/go-bakersfieldtechnology/README.md

 ## Vite

 I am following the [Vite Backend Integration guide](https://vitejs.dev/guide/backend-integration.html) to try to use Vite for compiling JS/TS and Scss.
+However, the project uses Tailwind for the majority of its styling.